suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 - A Private Enterprise Number
 - A byte string containing a UUID ({{RFC4122}})

-Private Enterprise Numbers are encoded as a relative OID, according to the definition in {{I-D.ietf-cbor-tags-oid}}.
+Private Enterprise Numbers are encoded as a relative OID, according to the definition in {{-oid}}.
 All PENs are relative to the IANA PEN: 1.3.6.1.4.1.

 #### suit-parameter-class-identifier {#suit-parameter-class-identifier}